 <post-id xmlns="com-wordpress:feed-additions:1">705086</post-id>

-<media:content medium="image" url="https://www.kff.org/wp-content/uploads/sites/7/2026/03/Medicare-and-Medicaid-Gross-Spending-on-GLP-1s-Has-Increased-Substantially-From-2019-to-2024_FI.png?w=150&amp;h=150&amp;crop=1">
+<media:content medium="image" url="https://www.kff.org/wp-content/uploads/sites/7/2026/05/What-to-Know-About-the-BALANCE-Model-for-GLP-1s-in-Medicare-and-Medicaid-and-the-Medicare-GLP-1-Bridge_FI_updated-with-modified-title.png?w=150&amp;h=150&amp;crop=1">

 <media:description type="html"/>

-<media:thumbnail url="https://www.kff.org/wp-content/uploads/sites/7/2026/03/Medicare-and-Medicaid-Gross-Spending-on-GLP-1s-Has-Increased-Substantially-From-2019-to-2024_FI.png?w=150&amp;h=150&amp;crop=1"/>
+<media:thumbnail url="https://www.kff.org/wp-content/uploads/sites/7/2026/05/What-to-Know-About-the-BALANCE-Model-for-GLP-1s-in-Medicare-and-Medicaid-and-the-Medicare-GLP-1-Bridge_FI_updated-with-modified-title.png?w=150&amp;h=150&amp;crop=1"/>

 </media:content>